Overview of Mississippi Mortgages

-Mississippi has real estate disclosure laws, meaning the seller must disclose what defects they know about the property.
+Mississippi has real estate disclosure laws, meaning the sellers must disclose what defects they know about the property.
 That’s good news for buyers.
 But regardless of the laws, it’s still best to opt for a home inspection before officially closing on your home.
-This will protect buyers from uncovering massive pitfalls after they’ve purchased the property.
+This protects buyers from uncovering massive pitfalls after they’ve purchased the property.

-If you take out a home loan in Mississippi, you will likely be given a “deed of trust,” which is different from a mortgage.
-Typically if you have a mortgage and you fall behind on your monthly payments and your lender wants to foreclose on your home, they have to go to court to do so.
-A deed of trust is different in that it allows the lender to bypass the court system entirely.
-Instead a lender hires a third party to auction the house it wants foreclose and initiates a “power of sale.”
-While you are probably not buying a home with the expectation that you will go into foreclosure down the road, it is still a good idea to know where you stand if the unexpected were to happen.
+If you take out a home loan in Mississippi, you will likely be given a deed of trust, which is different from a mortgage.
+Typically if you have a mortgage and you fall behind on your monthly payments and your lender wants to foreclose on your home, the lender has to go to court to do so.
+A deed of trust is different and allows the lender to bypass the court system entirely.
+The lender hires a third party to auction the house it wants to foreclose and initiates a power of sale.
+While you’re probably not buying a home with the expectation that you’ll go into foreclosure down the road, it’s still a good idea to know where you stand if the unexpected were to happen.

 30-Year Fixed Mortgage Rates in Mississippi

 If you’re planning to buy in Mississippi, 30-year fixed-rate mortgages are a popular option.
 This dependable mortgage gives you a long time to pay off your home loan – 30 years – and the interest rate remains constant for the lifetime of the loan (unless you decide to refinance or make prepayments on the loan).